To the Members,

 The Company has established a Risk Management Policy which sets out the Companys principles and processes with regard to identification, analysis and management of applicable risks.
 The Policy helps to identify, evaluate business risks and opportunities.
 The Policy mandates the ways in which respective risks are expected to be mitigated and monitored.

-CORPORATE SOCIAL RESPONSIBILITY (CSR) INITIATIVES
+CORPORATE SOCIAL RESPONSIBILITY ("CSR") INITIATIVES

-The brief outline of the CSR Policy of the Company and the initiatives undertaken by the Company on CSR activities during the year under review are set out in Annexure D of this report in the format prescribed in the Companies (CorporateSocial Responsibility Policy) Rules, 2014.
+The brief outline of the CSR Policy of the Company and the initiatives undertaken by the Company on CSR activities during the year under review along with other necessary details are set out in Annexure B of this report in the format prescribed in the Companies (Corporate Social Responsibility Policy) Rules, 2014, as amended.

-PERFORMANCE EVALUATION of the BOARD, ITS COMMITTEES & DIRECTORS
+PERFORMANCE EVALUATION OF THE BOARD, ITS COMMITTEES & DIRECTORS

-b.
+ii.
 The Board of Directors in the meeting carried out an annual evaluation of the Board Committees; and

 The evaluation process was based on the criteria mentioned in the given questionnaires, which set the broad parameters for appraisal of each Director, the Board and its Committees.
 The detailed questionnaires are designed in such a way to keep different point of views for each evaluation.